 Any enrolled student who wishes to transfer from one campus to another must have approval to do so from both campuses.
 The approval procedures are outlined below.
 Please note that intra-college transfers are not automatic.
-These transfers are approved only if space is available and under special circumstances.
-Requests to transfer mid-academic year will not be approved for students who are currently in field placement.
+These transfers are approved only as space is available and under special circumstances.
+Requests to transfer mid-academic year are highly discouraged for students who are currently in field placement.